EDIflyer/linux-notes/docs/server-setup/docker_setup.md

     ```

 Edit `~/containers/meshcentral/data/config.json` to replace with the following.
 Remember that items beginning with an underscore are ignored.
-??? example "config.json - remember to edit highlighted lines to correct FQDN and NPM host"
+??? example "config.json - remember to edit highlighted lines to ensure the correct FQDN and NPM host are specified"
     ``` json linenums="1" hl_lines="4 12 21"
     --8<-- "docs/server-setup/config/meshcentral/config.json"
     ```